zefredz/fixmyapp/README.md

 * PHP 5.3+, PDO and Mysql driver for PDO
 * [Composer](http://getcomposer.org)
+* MySQL 5+ (or MariaDB) with InnoDB support

 ## Install

+There is no install script yet...

+To install FixMyApp :

-* To install, run composer install from the fixmyapp folder
+* Run 'composer install' from the fixmyapp folder
 * Create the following folder : cache/templates and give php the right to write in it
+* Execute the install.sql script in your favorite mysql administration tool
+* Create a database user for the database and GRANT ALL PRIVILEGES on the fixmyapp tables
+* Edit the database configuration in app/config.json

 ## Proposition worflow